Give it the Craigslist test

 2. This idea is not unique or brand new (I’m an old Balsamiq fan, Basecamp fan, etc) — the post is just a direct response to the increase in AI-generated interface mockups, trying to get people to think a bit more deeply about those.

-This post draws from the ideas in my upcoming book Think in 4D, launching in fall 2023.
-Subscribe for updates at thinkin4d.substack.com
+This post draws from the ideas in my book Think in 4D.
+Subscribe for more at thinkin4d.substack.com